greeta-movie/movies-ui/README.md

 - make sure you have your own Github Account or Organization

-- clone movie-api and movie-infra repositories to your github profile or organization
+- clone movies-api and movies-infra repositories to your github profile or organization

-- In your cloned movie-api Github Repository, go to Settings -> Secrets and Variables -> Actions -> New Repository Secret and create DISPATCH_TOKEN secret with the value of your personal github token (You need to create personal token in Developer Settings and make sure you give it workflow permissions)
+- In your cloned movies-api Github Repository, go to Settings -> Secrets and Variables -> Actions -> New Repository Secret and create DISPATCH_TOKEN secret with the value of your personal github token (You need to create personal token in Developer Settings and make sure you give it workflow permissions)

 - if you use github organization, then you need to make github docker image packages public by default (not sure how to do it if you use github profile directly, but if github docker images are not public by default, you also need to change it in github settings)

 - in github organization settings, go to packages -> Package Creation -> set public as defult (skip it, if you use github profile directly, but I'm not 100% sure, please, refer to github actions docker images documentation, if you have any issues)

-- if you want to create your own UI docker image, you should also clone movie-ui repository (instructions for creation of docker image pipeline are similar to movie-api, but you will also need to change keycloak and api url in constants.js and provide your omdb account secret in env.local file.
+- if you want to create your own UI docker image, you should also clone movies-ui repository (instructions for creation of docker image pipeline are similar to movies-api, but you will also need to change keycloak and api url in constants.js and provide your omdb account secret in env.local file.
 Please, read this article for more details: https://github.com/ivangfr/springboot-react-keycloak

 ### Step-04: Prepare API Source Code and Github Actions Workflow:

-- go to the root directory of your cloned movie-api github repository
+- go to the root directory of your cloned movies-api github repository

-- Edit "**.github/workflows**" files: replace "**greeta-movie**" with the name of your github profile or organization; replace "**movie-api and movie-infra**" with the names of your cloned or forked repositories (or leave the names like this if you don't want to change the names); replace "**master**" with the name of your main branch (or leave it like this, if you don't want to change, but please, note that you would have to change default main branch name in github settings)
+- Edit "**.github/workflows**" files: replace "**greeta-movie**" with the name of your github profile or organization; replace "**movies-api and movies-infra**" with the names of your cloned or forked repositories (or leave the names like this if you don't want to change the names); replace "**master**" with the name of your main branch (or leave it like this, if you don't want to change, but please, note that you would have to change default main branch name in github settings)

 ### Step-05: Prepare Terraform Infrastructure:

-- go to the root directory of your cloned movie-infra github repository
+- go to the root directory of your cloned movies-infra github repository

-- create terraform.auto.tfvars in your movie-infra repository and provide your own aws_region and ssl_certificate_arn
+- create terraform.auto.tfvars in your movies-infra repository and provide your own aws_region and ssl_certificate_arn

 ```
 aws_region = "eu-central-1"